USS Tingey (TB-34)

-USS Tingey (TB-34), was a Blakely-class torpedo boat of the United States Navy.
+USS Tingey (TB-34) was a Blakely-class torpedo boat of the United States Navy.
 She was the first of three ships to be named after Commodore Thomas Tingey.

-The first Tingey (Torpedo Boat No. 34) was laid down on 29 March 1899 at Baltimore, Maryland, by the Columbian Iron Works, launched on 25 March 1901, sponsored by Miss Anna T. Craven, the great-great-granddaughter of Commodore Tingey, and commissioned at Norfolk, Virginia, on 7 January 1904.
+The first Tingey (Torpedo Boat No. 34) was laid down on 29 March 1899 at Baltimore, Maryland, by the Columbian Iron Works, launched on 25 March 1901.
+This was sponsored by Miss Anna T. Craven, the great-great-granddaughter of Commodore Tingey, and commissioned at Norfolk, Virginia, on 7 January 1904.

 Service history

 1904–1916

 Tingey then joined the Reserve Torpedo Flotilla at its base at the Norfolk Navy Yard and remained there for the first third of her Navy career.
-For the most part, she lay tied up at pierside; but, periodically she got underway to insure her material readiness should a need for her services ever arise.
+For the most part, she lay tied up at pierside; but, periodically she got underway to ensure her material readiness should a need for her services ever arise.
 By 1908, she was reassigned to the 3rd Torpedo Flotilla, but she remained relatively inactive at Norfolk.
 In 1909, she was listed as a unit of the Atlantic Torpedo Fleet.
-However, all three organizations to which she was assigned appear simply to have been different names for the same duty – lying at pierside in reserve.
+However, all three organizations to which she was assigned appear simply to have been different names for the same duty – lying at pier side in reserve.

 Sometime late in 1909, Tingey moved south from Norfolk to Charleston, South Carolina, where she was promptly placed in reserve again on 22 December 1909.
 The torpedo boat remained at Charleston, in various conditions of reserve, but apparently always still in commission.
 Infrequently, she got underway to test her machinery.